Finasteride (Propecia) versus ...

 Terazosin is a selective alpha-1 antagonist.
 Terazosin is indicated for the treatment of hypertension, and symptoms of benign prostatic hyperplasia.

 Benign Prostatic Hyperplasia

-Effectiveness of terazosin is superior to finasteride in the improvment of urinary symptoms and flow measures associated with BPO6.
+Effectiveness of terazosin is superior to finasteride in the improvement of lower urinary symptoms associated with benign prostatic obstruction6.
 On the other hand, finasteride may be useful in large prostate when given for at least 6 months5.
 Finasteride produces significant prostate gland size reduction.